 Who can benefit?

-Student Clinicians create an individualized treatment plan for each client based on the results of an evaluation conducted at the beginning of the term.
-Therapy plans are intended to be comprehensive in addressing all aspects of a fluency disorder, and most often will combine some work on directly improving speech fluency with some work on understanding and controlling the communicative process in order to maximize communicative effectiveness.
+- Comprehensive therapy plans that address all aspects of stuttering, and most often will combine some work on directly improving speech fluency with some work on understanding and controlling the communicative process in order to maximize communicative effectiveness.

 What can you expect?